Thursday, May 30, 2024

 *2 MORE2 stands for the Metro Organization for Racial and Economic Equity.
 It was formed in 2004 and is financed by supporting “members,” most of whom are churches in the area, now including Rainbow Mennonite Church (where I am a member).
 Ruth Harder (my pastor) spoke at the beginning and end of the May 9 rally.

-*3 One of the many prominent progressive Christians speaking in that documentary is Randall Balmer, an ordained Episcopal priest and a professor of religion at Dartmouth University.
+*3 One of the many prominent progressive Christians speaking in that documentary is Randall Balmer, an ordained Episcopal priest and a professor of religion at Dartmouth College.
 Balmer (b.
 1954) is also the author of Bad Faith: Race and the Rise of the Religious Right (2021).
 Further, last month he wrote an important article on Christian nationalism, published here.

 *4 The book review I submitted to The Englewood Review of Books (ERB) last week is available for your consideration here.
 It should be available on the ERB website before long.